Data Processing Overview - Herschel

 For a quick introduction to HIPE, please read the "Quick Start Guide" document.
 For detailed information on reducing and analysing your Herschel data, see the Instrument Data Reduction Guides listed below.

-- PACS Data Reduction Guide: Spectroscopy (PDF and HTML)
+- PACS Data Reduction Guide: Spectroscopy (PDF)

-- PACS Data Reduction Guide: Photometry (PDF and HTML)
+- PACS Data Reduction Guide: Photometry (PDF)

-- SPIRE Data Reduction Guide (PDF and HTML)
+- SPIRE Data Reduction Guide (PDF)

-- HIFI Data Reduction Guide (PDF and HTML)
+- HIFI Data Reduction Guide (PDF)

 HIPE 'documentation sprints' are regularly organised by the Data Processing Editorial Board.
 A documentation sprint is an occasion for users to contribute to and comment on a piece of HIPE documentation.
 You decide your level of involvement, starting from just a few minutes of your time.